Last updated on June 17th, 2019 at 11:15 am.

 Cash Vs. Points

-Depending on the origin/destination cities, your savings due to travel hacking could vary quite a bit.
+Depending on the origin/destination cities, your savings from credit cards could vary quite a bit.
 Where this strategy really shines is my flight back to the US.
 I’ll be flying back from Split, Croatia.

 I searched return flights on Kayak.com, and even the cheapest return flight is still rather steep: